dsbrown1331/birl/README.md

-# bicrl: Bayesian Inverse Constrained RL
+# birl: Bayesian Inverse RL

+Basic python implementation

 see `examples.py` for a brief tutorial